 All of our residences are heated during the fall and winter months.

 Only deluxe buildings (Sorbara Hall, Brennan Hall, Historic Houses) are equipped with air conditioning in the summer and spring months.

-Is there wi-fi internet in the residence rooms?
+Is there internet access in the residence rooms?

-All residence rooms are equipped with wi-fi internet that is free of charge for U of T students.
+All U of T students have internet access.
 The majority of residence rooms are equipped with ethernet ports for a wired connection, however some rooms do not have a wired connection (the rooms in Upper Brennan Hall do not have a wired connection).

 Do I have to bring my own mattress/bedding/pillows/towels?